The Associated Press

 The West Virginia American Water Co. intake facility on the Elk River is closed following a 4-methylcyclohexane methanol leak from a 48,000-gallon tank at Freedom Industries, a chemical storage facility about a mile upriver in Charleston on Friday.
 The White House has issued a federal disaster declaration in West Virginia, where a chemical spill that may have contaminated tap water has led officials to tell at least 300,000 people not to bathe, brush their teeth or wash their clothes.

+"It will absorb through your skin," he said.
+"It will cause irritation to your skin or irritation to your lungs."It's important to note that the smell of the chemical isn't harmful on its own -- the chemical itself must come into contact with the skin or lungs, or be ingested.
 It's difficult to know how harmful tap water is though, he said, because most studies on the chemical have used it in pure form or at very high concentration levels.